kassonlab/gmxapi-tutorials/README.md

 This material is under development at https://github.com/kassonlab/gmxapi-tutorials for contribution to https://tutorials.gromacs.org/

+Clone this repository or pull a Docker image for an interactive walk-through of gmxapi 0.3.
 Tutorial material is provided as Jupyter notebooks.
 (See below for instructions on installing software and accessing a Jupyter notebook server.)

+## Repository Contents

-[Tutorial.ipynb](gmxapi-introduction/Tutorial.ipynb) provides an introduction to gmxapi concepts and syntax, and works up to an example of a parallel simulation and analysis loop.
-The accompanying [fs-peptide.py](examples/fs-peptide.py) file captures all of the tutorial material in a script that can be executed with `mpiexec` (such as through a HPC job).
+* [Tutorial.ipynb](gmxapi-introduction/Tutorial.ipynb) provides an introduction to gmxapi concepts and syntax, and works up to an example of a parallel simulation and analysis loop.
+In our loop, we simulate a funnelweb spider peptide as it folds, comparing to a reference structure, extending the trajectory with each iteration.
+The loop terminates when the root-mean-squared displacement of the peptide backbone is within our selected tolerance of the reference structure (or when the "while loop" has exceeded a maximum number of iterations.)
+* [fs-peptide.py](examples/fs-peptide.py) file captures all the above tutorial material in a script that can be executed with `mpiexec` (such as through a HPC job).
+See the script contents (or run with `--help`) for details on the run time logic and options.

-Some additional preliminary information and checks are available in the [overview.ipynb](gmxapi-introduction/overview.ipynb) notebook to help set up and verify the Python environment.
+* [overview.ipynb](gmxapi-introduction/overview.ipynb) contains additional preliminary information and checks to help set up and verify the Python environment.

 ## Sample inputs